Kierstin learned a lot from multiple stints as a bridesmaid. Now she shares her knowledge with future members of the bride's party.

 Stay Out of Relationship Drama

-But seriously.
 This is an intense time and the bride and her betrothed are bound to be bickering and maybe even have at least one big blowout breakdown (and maybe even a six-hour break up!) before she walks down the aisle.
 Just like I told you before, nod and smile even if you're dying to admit your total hatred for her future husband or wife.
 Because, in the end, they're getting married and anything you say in the heat of the moment can and will be used against you.

-Your best bet here is to listen, withhold advice, and just keep reminding the bride that you trust her judgement and support her.
+Your best bet here is to listen, withhold advice, and just keep reminding the bride that you trust her judgment and support her.
 The less you say, really, the better.
 Acting as a sounding board will give her the ability to sort out what she's feeling and admit things out loud to herself while not actually technically talking to herself.

-Make it to the Rehearsal Dinner
+Make It to the Rehearsal Dinner at All Costs

 This is one event you need to try really, really hard not to miss.
 Save for like, norovirus, you need to be there because this is what determines the success of the wedding day.
 You'll find out where to stand, how to stand, who to face, who you're walking with, where to park, etc.